Poker Blockers Explained – Top Tips For Boosting Your Strategy

-There are many concepts that can help increase your win rate, you can get best rakeback deals, find easiest games or concentrate on improving your strategy, and today, we are going to touch the last topic and analyze how you should be using blockers in your games.
+There are many concepts that can help increase online poker win rate.
+You can get the best rakeback deals, find the easiest games or concentrate on improving your strategy, and today, we are going to touch on the latter and analyze how you should be using blockers in your games.

-Blockers in a Nutshell
+Poker Blockers in a Nutshell

 If it weren’t clear from the name, blockers are cards that prevent certain poker combinations, either appearing on the board or as your opponent hole cards.
-The simplest example to explain blockers is using a flushing board, i.e. there are three hearts on an unpaired board and you have a loan Ace of Hearts.
+The simplest example to explain blockers is using a flushing board, i.e., there are three hearts on an unpaired board, and you have a loan Ace of Hearts.

 The idea of blockers is closely connected with range considerations.
 If you can put your opponent on a certain range of hands they’re opening or calling with from a particular position, you can apply the blocker concept much more effectively.
-So, it is another element you can add to your hand analysis, which can help you navigate difficult spots and deciding whether to call, fold, or raise.
+So, it is another element you can add to your hand analysis, which can help you navigate difficult spots and decide whether to call, fold, or raise.

 Applying Blockers in Different Situations